By Curt Harrington

 (13) For the product or service of the proposed startup, determine the usual current industry need for insurance for the liability associated with products and liability for consequential damage flows where the current products product or service of the proposed startup could foreseeably affect other products or services.
 If the new startup will present less liability make a note to pitch for a reduction in liability insurance rates to insurance companies (after startup begins if the product is confidential during pre-startup).

-(14) Do a complete after tax profile for every jurisdiction (state, city, county) in which you would be willing to locate your business headquarters and that includes your personal residency.
+(14) Create a complete after tax profile for every jurisdiction (state, city, county) in which you would be willing to locate your business headquarters and that includes your personal residency.
 Even if you are closed-minded all but one location, do the analysis anyway as it is important for you to know how much its costing you to be closed-minded.
 Such a profile may even help you in determining what your competitors actual costs are.
 A complete profile includes rental space, purchased space, space improvements, employee wages, worker's compensation insurance, employee leasing, all types of liability insurance, equipment differences, real estate tax (personal and business), personal property tax (personal and business), regulatory & tax filings, and the periodic need for appraisals and inspections to name a few.
 Many more hidden fees and taxes may exist for each jurisdiction that are not easily known.